+Coming up with kids birthday party ideas can be quite challenging.
+You’ve sent out the invitations and now you’ve got to plan the party.
+Keeping young party goers entertained can be quite a challenge.
 Over the years we’ve hosted quite a few birthday parties for our girls.
 Inviting your children’s friends for a birthday celebration doesn’t have to be daunting.
 A bit of organizing and planning will make sure that the party runs smoothly.
 Some of the best parties we’ve thrown have been the easiest to put together.
+Here are some of our favorite kids birthday party ideas.
 Remember, kids love to be together and laughter and fun make for the best parties.
 A few scheduled activities will make sure everyone stays entertained.
 It is important to be flexible and adapt to the mood of the children.
 Not all the children will want to play each game, so think of ways to allow these guests to help you run the game.
 Make sure you have enough adult helpers on hand.
 The younger the children are, the more you’ll need.

-Here some of the best-loved games and activities we’ve done over the years:
+Here some of the best-loved kids birthday party ideas we’ve done over the years:

 ~Happy Birthday Party Planning